 Copa-Cogeca warns that cutting subsidies would mean a huge reduction in the number of farmers and an intensification of farming in certain areas.
 Some fear that agricultural conglomerates and US-style factory farms could change Europe's landscape if the CAP goes.

 Europeans demand very high standards of food safety, animal welfare and consumer choice - and that comes at a price, the argument goes.

 Globally, CAP supporters say Europe's surpluses can ease food shortages in the developing world.

-Food security has become a pressing issue again since food prices soared in 2007-2008.
+Food security has become a pressing issue again since food prices soared in recent years.
 Global warming and overpopulation are increasingly squeezing food resources in many regions.

 Europe's post-war achievement of food security is seen as one of the EU's successes - after years of hunger and rationing for many.